ROILTechnology/ROIL_info/privacy-policy.md

 personally identifiable information in order for you to create an account—although it may be required in order for you to use some service features.
 If you do provide such information (e.g., email address) in your account setup, we encrypt this information when stored at rest.
+(Email encryption does not apply to accounts created at at https://forum.roil.com.)
 In order to further ensure your privacy, traffic between your device and our service is encrypted via HTTPS.

 We may use third party services to run the service; they have access to some of your personal data under a confidentiality obligation.
 If you play an embedded